fdescollonges/wwsNodes/README.md

 Manage the Webhook subscription and the messages reception

 #### wwsGraphQL
-A node to send a graphQL request to Watson Work Services< It uses :
+A node to send a graphQL request to Watson Work Services It uses :
     - msg.graphQLQuery : GraphQL Query (if set, it overides the UI query).
 Ex. : query getSpaceId{spaces(first:5){items{id title}}}
-    - msg.graphQLResult : Result of the GraphQL Query
+    - msg.graphQLResult : Output of the GraphQL Query
-Other msg parts are left unchanged
+    - msg.graphQLInfo : Full response from GraphQL Query (for debug) Other msg parts are left unchanged

+Now support BETA graphQL queries (thanks to Hayato :)

 ### Usage
-To be used with Node-RED
+To be used with Node-RED and Watson Work Service
+Go to https://workspace.ibm.com/developer/apps for more information

 ### Developing
 Under development